 Who is Involved?

-PCORnet is comprised of 33 partner networks, including 20 People-Powered Research Networks, 13 Clinical Data Research Networks, and a Coordinating Center.
+PCORnet is comprised of a Coordinating Center and 33 Partner Networks, including 13 Clinical Data Research Networks and 20 People-Powered Research Networks.

 Clinical Data Research Networks (CDRNs) are system-based networks that originate in healthcare systems, such as hospitals, health plans, or practice-based networks, and securely collect health information during the routine course of patient care.
 Patient-Powered Research Networks (PPRNs) are networks operated and governed by groups of patients and their partners, including caregivers, clinicians, researchers, and others.
-They are focused on a particular condition or population and their members are interested in sharing health information and participating in research.
+They are focused on a particular condition or population, and their members are interested in sharing health information and participating in research.
+An extension of PCORI’s Patient Engagement philosophy remains an integral part of CDRN and PPRN Partner Networks.
+PCORnet empowers patients, caregivers and other stakeholders to become engaged in the research process from start to finish – including the design, conduct, analysis, and dissemination of research results

 The PCORnet Coordinating Center, led by the Duke Clinical Research Institute, Genetic Alliance, and Harvard Pilgrim Health Care Institute provides technical and logistical support to all of the CDRN and PPRN networks.